egorguru/artaeum/README.md

 Service Discovery - Spring Cloud Eureka.

 ### Gateway Service (Java)
-Gateway API - Spring Cloud Zuul (Java).
+Gateway API - Spring Cloud Zuul.
 Also, there is a feature of user authorization (works with UAA service).

 ### UAA (User Account and Authentication) Service (Java)
 OAuth2 Server - Spring Cloud OAuth2.
 There is API for working with User's entities and User Account features like registration and activation.